Volcanoes Are a Blast!

 thingiverse

-Volcanoes are one of the most captivating natural phenomena elementary students learn about.
-This project utilizes that interest while also building design and presentation skills.
-To top it all off, with a little sodium bicarbonate and acetic acid these models actually erupt!
-Standards NGSS CCSS Overview and Background As part of a geology unit, students, or student teams, will research volcanoes in preparation for the design process.
-Students can either research multiple volcano types, or focus on a single type.
-Following research on volcanoes students will design their volcano(es) using Tinkercad.
-Presentations can include live demonstrations (Eruption Party!), or video/editing skills can be utilized by requiring students create a short video discussing their research and including a clip of the mighty "explosion".
-Source: www.schoolworkhelper.com Lesson Plan and Activity Students, or student teams, conduct research on volcano types, recording their findings on a graphic organizer, which includes space for sketching model ideas, appropriate for the grade level.
+Volcanoes are one of the most captivating natural phenomena that elementary students love to learn about.
+This project utilizes their interest while also building design and presentation skills.
+With a little sodium bicarbonate and acetic acid, these models actually erupt!
+Standards: NGSS CCSS Overview and Background As part of a geology unit, students or student teams will research volcanoes in preparation for the design process.
+Students can either research multiple volcano types or focus on a single type.
+Following their research on volcanoes, students will design their volcano(es) using Tinkercad.
+Presentations can include live demonstrations (Eruption Party!) or video/editing skills can be utilized by requiring students to create a short video discussing their research and including a clip of the mighty "explosion".
+Lesson Plan and Activity Students or student teams conduct research on volcano types, recording their findings on a graphic organizer which includes space for sketching model ideas suitable for the grade level.
 Students design volcano(es) using Tinkercad.
-If this is the first exposure to Tinkercad, allot time to complete some of the tutorials whole class and/or during open practice time. *Note- Depending on student design skill, printer filament can be conserved by requiring a limit on size, volume, or weight, requiring students to redesign to meet specified perimeters.
-Students will use completed graphic organizers to create presentations, which can occur during the printing process.
-Including a live, or dramatically filmed, demo will really make this project a blast!
-Devote class time to students presentations and watch your class' knowledge of volcanoes, the research process, presentation skills, and design moxie blossom!
-Materials Needed "Lava" Material: -Baking Soda -Vinegar -Dish Soap -Red Food Coloring Duration of Lesson 3-5 class sessions for research and design (does not including print time) Preparation Since this will likely conclude a unit on volcanoes, students will likely have seen videos of actual eruptions, but also I encourage having a model ready to erupt as an inspiration for the design process.
+If this is the first exposure to Tinkercad, allot time to complete some of the tutorials whole class and/or during open practice time.
+Depending on student design skill, printer filament can be conserved by requiring a limit on size, volume or weight, requiring students to redesign to meet specified perimeters.
+Students will use completed graphic organizers to create presentations which can occur during the printing process.
+Including a live or dramatically filmed demo will really make this project a blast!
+Devote class time to students' presentations and watch your class's knowledge of volcanoes, the research process, presentation skills and design moxie blossom!
+Materials Needed "Lava" Material: Baking Soda Vinegar Dish Soap Red Food Coloring Duration of Lesson 3-5 class sessions for research and design (does not including print time) Preparation Since this will likely conclude a unit on volcanoes, students will likely have seen videos of actual eruptions.
+I also encourage having a model ready to erupt as an inspiration for the design process.
 References USGS Volcano Quick Reference Page Second Grade NGSS Standards Fifth Grade NGSS Standards

 Download Model from thingiverse